Wazir Akbar Khan

+Wazir Akbar Khān (1816–1847) also known as Mohammad Akbar Khān or Amīr Akbar Khān was a Barakzai prince and military commander who served as emir of Afghanistan from 1842 to 1843.
+He also served as vizier and heir apparent to his father, Emir Dost Mohammad Khan (r.
+1826–1839, 1843–1863), until his death in 1847.

-Wazir Akbar Khan was militarily active in the First Anglo-Afghan War, which lasted from 1839 to 1842.
+Wazir Akbar Khan's fame began with the 1837 Battle of Jamrud.
+He was militarily active in the First Anglo-Afghan War, which lasted from 1839 to 1842.
 He is prominent for his leadership of the national party in Kabul from 1841 to 1842, and his massacre of Elphinstone's army at the Gandamak pass before the only survivor, the assistant surgeon William Brydon, reached the besieged garrison at Jalalabad on 13 January 1842.
 Wazir Akbar Khan became the emir of Afghanistan in May 1842, and ruled until Dost Mohammad Khan's return in 1843.
 In 1847 Wazir Akbar Khan died of cholera.

 Early life

-Akbar was born as Mohammad Akbar Khan in 1816 to Emir Dost Mohammad Khan of Afghanistan and Mermən Khadija Popalzai.
+Akbar Khan was born to an Afghan Barakzai Pashtun family as Mohammad Akbar Khan in 1816 to Dost Mohammad Khan, the future ruler of Afghanistan.
+His mother was Mermən Khadija Popalzai.
 Dost Mohammad Barakzai had 16 wives, 27 sons (including Wazir Akbar Khan) and 25 daughters.